wang93/wang93.github.io/index.md

 ## Research Programs
 - Mechanism and Method of Human-like Perception with Multichannel Contextual Information<br>
     2017.10-2021.09<br>
-    National Key R&D Program of China, NO.2017YFB1002202<br>
+    -National Key R&D Program of China, NO.2017YFB1002202<br>
-    Role: One of the authors of the research proposal<br>
+    -Role: One of the authors of the research proposal<br>

 - A Querier of Efficient Bus Transfer Plans based on the Prediction of Bus Arrival Time<br>
     2013.02-2014.05<br>
-    University Student Research Fund of HZAU, NO.2013300<br>
+    -University Student Research Fund of HZAU, NO.2013300<br>
-    Role: Student team leader<br>
+    -Role: Student team leader<br>

 ## Skills and Abilities
 - Programming Languages: Python, MATLAB.